zuri-lang/zurilang.org/src/standard/zip.md

   .export(_base_dir_) {#zip.ZipFile.export}

-  : export([base_dir: string])
+  : Exports the all files in the ZipFile to files on the machine.
+If base_dir is given,

-    Exports the all files in the ZipFile to files on the machine.
-If base_dir is given, the files will be exported into the base_dir and all directories will be created inside of base_dir as is to reflect the ZipFile's original structure.
+    the files will be exported into the base_dir and all directories will be created inside of base_dir as is to reflect the ZipFile's original structure.